What is a Psych Independent Medical Examination (“IME“)?

 Why can’t the treating physician perform the IME?

-A treating physician likely abides by the Hippocratic oath.
+A treating physician abides by the Hippocratic oath.
 The oath states Primum non nocere which is Latin for “First do no harm.”
 Thus, the treating physician is inherently biased, regardless of whether the person being examined is plaintiff or defense.

 Can an attorney choose the examiner?